TFiroozian/final-project-codequest/src/common/README.md

-# Common Libraries
+# 🧩 Common Libraries

-This package contains all the common libraries used by Lambda functions.
+This package contains shared utility modules used across multiple Lambda functions.

-The goal is to centralize shared code in this package to avoid duplication.
+Its purpose is to centralize reusable logic—such as AWS client setup, embedding services, and OpenSearch integrations to avoid duplication and promote maintainability across the codebase.